open/close all folders

 The PJ Masks & allies

-- Calling Your Attacks: They pretty much always call their super powers by name when using them.
+- Calling Your Attacks: They pretty much always call their super powers by name when using them, usually by saying "Super" at the beginning sentence of their power.

 - Curtains Match the Window: Their eye color matches their costumes.